Capital District Youth Center, Inc

-CDRPC is the administrator for the Capital District Juvenile Secure Detention Facility, the first multi-county detention center for youth in the nation.
-Administered by the Capital District Youth Center, Inc. and operated by the Berkshire Farm Center for Youth, the detention facility has provided very significant savings for the member counties since it opened in 1997.
+CDYCI is the administrator for the Capital District Juvenile Secure Detention Facility, the first multi-county detention center for youth in the nation.
+The 39-bed facility is administered by the Capital District Youth Center, Inc. and operated by Together for Youth.

 The Capital District Youth Center, Inc. was created jointly by the four counties as a not-for-profit public corporation to perform a municipal service pursuant to Internal Revenue Service Ruling 63-20, with the authority to issue tax exempt bonds.
-The detention center project is 100% self-financed – no start-up funding or equity has been required from any of the four counties for facility construction and operation.
-The project is structured to guarantee priority of bed space by the four participating counties.
-All construction jobs were competitively bid and paid the prevailing wage rates.
-All four counties are independent and equal partners in terms of decisions regarding the facility’s construction, operation, and financing.
-CDRPC serves as the chief administrator of the facility.
+The project was structured to guarantee priority of bed space by the four participating counties.
+CDRPC’s Executive Director serves as the chief administrator of the facility.

 Albany County